gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The visibility system has political consequences that extend far beyond intellectual culture.

-**Policy is made by the visible:**
+Policy is made by the visible.

-Policy decisions are influenced by the most visible voices on a topic — not the most knowledgeable ones.
+Policy decisions are influenced by the most visible voices on a topic, not the most knowledgeable ones.

 The scientist who has studied the topic for 20 years